LD2Studio/godot4-graph2d/README.md

 - Real-time plotting.
 - Works with all renderers.
 - Works on desktop platforms and HTML5 (others target were not tested).
+- Documentation included with the plugin.

 ## Usage

 ### Single plot
-- Create a new scene with a `Control` type as root node.
-    - Attach a script to your root node.
 - Add a `Graph2D` node as a child of the root node.
 Adapt its size to the control.

 ![Alt text](screenshots/single_plot_scenetree.png)